c4arl0s/if/README.md

 var_one=1

-# Only one var might be set
+# Only one var might be set or none of them
 var_two=
 var_three=1

-# Only one flag might be set
+# Only one flag might be set or none of them
 flag_one=
 flag_two=
 flag_three=